 - This recipe was developed for a 6-quart/6-liter instant pot.
 Using other pressure cooker or different size may lead to slightly different results, especially when it comes to time.

-- The overall time does not include the time needed for the pot to come to pressure nor time needed to release it.
-Count with extra 15 minutes.
+- The overall time does not include the time needed for the pot to come to pressure nor the time needed to release it.
+Count with an extra 15 minutes.

 - Please, read the full post for more detailed information and useful tips.